University of Kashan: Faculty of Literature and Foreign Languages

-The history of this faculty dates back to 1988 when the first group of Persian Teaching students of Persian Language and Literature were admitted in University of Kashan (the Excellent school of science of that year).
+The history of this faculty dates back to 1988 when the first group of Persian Teaching students of Persian Language and Literature were admitted in University of Kashan.
 Gradually, with the formation of the Faculty of Humanities, with its variety of disciplines, Faculty of Literature and Foreign Languages was considered one of them.
 In 2011, Faculty of Literature and Foreign Languages with vice-presidents of education and research and six departments (Persian Language and Literature, Arabic Language and Literature, Quran and Hadith Studies, English Language and Literature, Religions and Philosophy, and Islamic Theology) become independent from Faculty of Humanities.

 Faculty of Natural Resources and Geoscience

 Faculty of Natural Resources and Geoscience of the University of Kashan started its activities in September 2009 in MA and Ph.D. and has been active in watershed management, desertification, ecotourism, and geography in MA and watershed and desertification in Ph.D. programs.

-This faculty started attracting undergraduate students in 2020 by attracting students in the field of nature engineering.
+This faculty started attracting undergraduate students in 2020.

 Achievements

-Kashan University has gained a great deal of international and national achievements in recent years:
+Kashan University has gained international and national achievements in recent years: